Goldentimsteer/4883-SoftwareTools-Lockhart/Assignments/A06/README.md

 A06 - Imagemagick

+Imagemagick is a tool that is able to manipulate images in a termninal.
+By typing the comand you want and the  image filename you can manipulate the file type and the color of the images

-Imagemagick is a tool that is able to manipulate images One of the things you can do with ImageMagick is get information about an image
+One of the things you can do with ImageMagick is get information about an image
 ```
  identify (filename)